dimmg/dockselpy/README.md

 ## dockselpy

-Dockerfile example on how to *"assemble"* together Selenium (with support for both Chrome and Firefox), Python and Xfvb.
+Dockerfile example on how to *"assemble"* together Selenium (with support for Chrome, Firefox and PhantomJS), Python and Xfvb.

 ### Information